-This trek is suitable for those without any trekking experience.
+No trekking experience is required.
 Anyone with an average level of fitness can complete this trek.
 The trek will bring you to an elevation of slightly above 3000m.
-Participants must have the ability to trek with a 3-5kg backpack load and able to walk for 6-8 hours a day.
+You will be trekking on an average of 6-7 hours a day with a 3-5kg backpack load.

 Equipment and Gear

 You can wear a quick dry t-shirt, trekking shirt or light weight thermal with trekking pants.
 You will need a fleece jacket and an outer shell jacket.
 Bring rain gear and waterproof your backpack.

 A packing list will be provided to all our participants.
 Please refer to our Resource Centre page to learn about the layering system and choose the right gear/equipment for your trek.